cloudwego/kitex/docs/guide/advanced-features/generic_call.md

 ## IDLProvider

-Generic Call of HTTP/Map mapping does not require generated code, but require IDL which need users provide.
+Generic Call of HTTP/Map mapping does not require generated code, but requires IDL which need users to provide.

 At present, Kitex has two IDLProvider implementations.
 Users can choose to specify the IDL path or pass in IDL content.
-Of course, you can also expand the `generci.DescriptorProvider` according to your needs.
+Of course, you can also expand the `generic.DescriptorProvider` according to your needs.

 ### Parse IDL with Local Files